AlzyWelzy/python/README.md

 ## License

-This repository is open-source and available under the [MIT License](LICENSE.md).
+This repository is open-source and available under the [AGPL 3.0 License](LICENSE.md).